pierangeloc/programs-as-data/presentation/story.md

 2. Divergence implementation vs documentation
 3. Solution bound to a specific technology

 Here we improved on 1.
-Our DSL is succinctly conveying what we want to do About 3, if we have a service that is using Futures and Slick, we could just write another interpreter
+Our DSL is succinctly conveying what we want to do.

+About 3, if we have a service that is using Futures and Slick, we could just write another interpreter, while keeping the clarity of intent unaltered (Orthogonality)